folio-org/mod-erm-usage-harvester/README.md

 ## Periodic harvesting

-Periodic harvesting requires the module to login as a user.
-User credentials are set separately for each tenant through the environment variables `{tenant}_USER_NAME` and `{tenant}_USER_PASS`, where `{tenant}` is a placeholder for the tenant id.
-The user needs to have the `ermusageharvester.start` permission.
+Periodic harvesting requires the module to log in using user credentials.
+These credentials are defined separately for each tenant via the environment variables `{TENANT}_USER_NAME` and `{TENANT}_USER_PASS`, where `{TENANT}` serves as a placeholder for the tenant ID and must be in uppercase.
+The user also needs the `ermusageharvester.start-all.get` permission.

-Example:
+Example for tenant 'diku':

 ```
 DIKU_USER_NAME=mod-erm-usage-harvester